OWASP/www-chapter-zhytomyr/index.md

 ## How to support the chapter

-If your company wishes to support the chapter, please contact [Bohdan Nikitenko](mailto:bohdan.nikitenko@owasp.org)
+If your company wishes to support the chapter, please contact [Bohdan Nikitenko](mailto:bohdan.nikitenko@owasp.org) or [Julia Potapenko] (mailto:julia.potapenko@owasp.org)

 # Future Events